Skip To Content

 YOU’VE FINALLY TAKEN THE LEAP into retirement — or are seriously thinking about doing so.
 It’s a big step, and several financial questions probably loom large for you: Can I afford to live the life I want in retirement, and how much will I be able to safely spend every month?
 Most important: Will I have enough money to last the rest of my life?

 “There are a number of things retirees can do to control how long their money might last,” says Merrill Financial Advisor Eric Breemen.
 “As long as you’re prepared to stay somewhat flexible, you and your advisor can work together to create a customized plan that accounts for all your priorities and adjust for any hurdles you may encounter along the way.”
-Here are four helpful rules of the road to follow as you explore all that retirement has to offer.
+Here are some suggestions to follow as you explore all that retirement has to offer.

 “Your optimal spending rate is one of the first questions you’ll want to address,” he adds.
 Your advisor can show you how different spending rates could affect how long your money might last and help you periodically review your strategy and adjust it as needed to account for things like inflation or market downturns.